Thee5176/SpringBoot_CQRS/README.md

         ```

 - Ubitiquous Language and Entity Name Refactoring
-    - Reserved word, Software development vocab
+    - beware of name that is close to Reserved word, Software development vocab
     - Tips: Master and Transaction Entity, Use Specific language

 - Validation Chain